 The prerequisite for this course is Algebra I. This course is designed to employ an integrated approach to the study of geometric relationships.
 It aims to lead students to an understanding that reasoning and proof are fundamental aspects of mathematics.
 Students have the opportunity to make conjectures about geometric situations and prove, formally and informally, that their conclusions follow logically from their hypotheses.
 Integrating synthetic, transformational, and coordinate approaches to geometry, students will justify geometric relationships and properties of geometric figures.

-This course is a continuation of Integrated Algebra and further introduction to Trigonometry.
+Prerequisites for this course include Algebra I and Geometry.
+This course is a continuation of Algebra I and a further introduction to trigonometry.
 The curriculum is designed to take the students to more advanced mathematical ideas while encouraging them to further develop and refine their quantitative problem solving skills.
-Topics included are relations and functions, quadratic equations, exponents and radicals, complex numbers, exponential and logarithmic functions, and conic sections.
+Topics included are relations and functions, quadratic equations, exponents and radicals, complex numbers, and exponential and logarithmic functions.
 The course also includes a study of trigonometric ratios and functions.
-Successful students in this course may take Pre-calculus as an elective.
+Students successful in this course may take Pre-Calculus as an elective.

 Algebra 2 Honors is a fast-paced course designed to challenge students to expand concepts from algebra and geometry as well as to offer additional mathematics beyond Algebra II that students should learn in order to study advanced topics such as calculus, advanced statistics, or discrete mathematics.
 In this course, students build on their work with linear, quadratic, and exponential functions and extend their repertoire to include polynomial, rational, radical, and trigonometric functions.
 Students also expand their ability to model situations and solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 The course covers sequences and series, and probability distributions.